rapito/android-iconizer/README.md

 # android-iconizer
-Java tool to create resized copies of an Image to use on android resources.
+GUI and CLI Tool to easily create resized copies of an Image to use as an android resource.

 ## How it works